Nashville-Software-School-Assessments/django-rest-api-assessment/README.md

 ### 👩🏾‍🎤 Artists

 1. Create a new artist
 2. Get a single artist.
-The response should include the total number of songs in the database for the artist.
 3. List all artists.

+The artist response should include the total number of songs in the database for the artist.
+It should also include a serialized list of all related songs _(see example below)_.

 ## Data Design